QuantumLabs869/QuantumQuest/README.md

 ### Auto Outlook Account Creator 🤖2.0
 - **Create Outlook Accounts:** Easily create Outlook accounts on the go.

-🚧 **Currently in Debugging Stage:** We're working on a bud to ensure a seamless experience.
+🚧 **Currently in Debugging Stage:** We're working on a bug to ensure a seamless experience.
 Stay tuned for the official launch soon!
 ![Click here to see the screen record ](MP4_20240803_232332VLOG.mp4)

 ### QuantumFingerprint Evasion